gtkwave/gtkwave/docs/install/win.md

 ### Launching

-To launch the GTKWave within the Cygwin environment,begin by initiating an X session using:
+To launch the GTKWave within the Cygwin environment, begin by initiating an X session using:

 ```bash